SingularityGroup/google-api-clj/README.md

 The original repo is a bit older.
 The ecosystem is moving towards builtin tooling.
+Also I wanted to try make this lib compatible with graalvm.

 ## todo

 - [x] Move to deps.edn
-- [x] Fix core functions override warns
+- [x] Fix core functions override warns from clojure 10.11
 - [ ] Get rid of reflection
 - [ ] Do not initialize classes, if building for graalvm
 - [ ] Achieve graalvm compatibility